Mic92/cntr/README.md

 At a high-level cntr provides two subcommands: `attach` and `exec`:

 - `attach`: Allows you to attach to a container with your own native shell/commands.
-  Cntr will mount the container at `/var/lib/cntr`.
+  Cntr will mount the container at `/var/lib/cntr` (configurable via `CNTR_BASE_DIR` environment variable).
   The container itself will run unaffected as the mount changes are not visible to container processes.
   - Example: `cntr attach <container_id>` where `container_id` can be a container identifier or process id (see examples below).
+- `exec`: Run commands from the container filesystem.
+  Can be used in two ways:
+  - From within an active `attach` session: `cntr exec <command>` to execute commands in the container's native environment
-- `exec`: Once you are in the container, you can also run commands from the container filesystem itself.
-Since those might need their native mount layout at `/` instead of `/var/lib/cntr`, cntr provides `exec` subcommand to chroot to container again and also resets the environment variables that might have been changed by the shell.
+  - Direct access mode: `cntr exec <container_id> -- <command>` to execute commands without an attach session Since container commands might need their native mount layout at `/` instead of `/var/lib/cntr`, `exec` chroots to the container and resets environment variables that might have been changed by the shell.
-  - Example: `cntr exec <command>` where `command` is an executable in the container

 **Note**: Cntr needs to run on the same host as the container.
 It does not work if the container is running in a virtual machine while cntr is running on the